Building a Linux Computer

 I researched and assembled the build rather quickly, and I'm glad I didn't wait.
 The pandemic has not been kind to the electronics market.
 Fortunately, MemEx had me covered (no, this is not an advertisement, but they did seat my CPU for free).

 Of course, after running Linux for three years I wanted to do the same on my desktop.
 The main difference between building a Windows PC and a Linux PC is that you need to make sure the parts are Linux compatible.
 Some brands have obscure, proprietary drivers.
 Gross.
 Fortunately, AMD has good linux drivers, so for me it's AMD all the way, baby 😎.
 PCPartPicker.com is a life saver, of course, for checking hardware compatibility.
 For checking linux compatibility I did my own research in order to decide on AMD.
-Apparently NVIDEA cards only have proprietary drivers, which can be problematic to install sometimes depending on your amount of linux experience.
+Apparently NVIDEA cards only have proprietary drivers, which can be problematic to install sometimes depending on your amount of linux experience, and can still result in compatibility issues.

 Now that I've been using it for a year I thought I would reflect and share my thoughts.